 Admiring the view in Panama City

 I added to the wealth of a man who is now president.
-My money from 2 cocktails may have been the tipping point in his campaign.
+My money from two cocktails may have been the tipping point in his campaign.
 You’re welcome America.

 Final thoughts